glassflow/glassflow-examples/README.md

 These are some basic examples that you can try with GlassFlow.
 The examples here should be familiar to you as a data engineer and will show you how GlassFlow works and how you can interact with it.

+- [Hello World](examples/hello-world): Get started with GlassFlow with an hello world example

 - [Email Encryption](examples/email-encryption): Showcases how to hash email addresses (or other PII information) before sending them to your data warehouse.

 - [Data Enrichment via API](examples/data-enrichment): Showcases how to call external API and enrich the data on the fly